wp-plugins/radio-station/readme.txt

 == Upgrade Notice ==

+= 2.2.4 =
+* added title position and avatar width options to widgets
+* added missing DJ author links as new option to widgets
+* cleanup, improve and fix enqueued Widget CSS (on air/upcoming)
+* improved to show Encore Presentation in show widget displays
+* fix to Show shift Encore Presentation checkbox saving

 = 2.2.3 =
 * added flush rewrite rules on plugin activation/deactivation
 * added show_admin_column and show_in_quick_edit for Genres